Why I Don’t Model Most of My Earrings

 There’s a reason for that.

 I completely understand why people like to see earrings modeled.
-It helps with scale.
-It helps you imagine them on yourself.
+It helps with scale, and it makes it easier to imagine how they’ll look when worn.
 I appreciate that perspective too when I shop.

 But because most of my earrings are one of a kind, I choose not to try them on myself or have someone else model them before selling them.

-Metal-only, made-to-order pieces are a different story.
-If you ever see earrings modeled on a live person, it’s because I can make multiples or they’re fully metal and can be properly cleaned without issue.
+Metal-only, made-to-order pieces are different.
+If you ever see earrings modeled on a live person, it’s because the pair shown is a sample — not the exact pair you’ll receive.

-The silicone ears may look a little amusing, but they allow me to show scale and fit in a way that’s completely sanitary.
-It’s a small thing, but to me it matters.
+The silicone ears might look a little amusing, but they allow me to show scale and fit in a way that stays completely sanitary.
+It’s a small detail, but it matters.

-As with many parts of this business, it’s about care.
-Care in the making.
-Care in the details.
-Care in what leaves my studio and goes to you.
+As with many parts of this business, it comes back to care — care in the making, care in the details, and care in what leaves my studio and goes to you.

-That same standard is also why certain earrings aren’t eligible for return if they can’t be properly sanitized or have their ear wires changed out.
+That same standard is also why certain earrings aren’t eligible for return if they can’t be properly sanitized or have their ear wires changed.
 If I wouldn’t sell you a pair that’s been worn for photos, I also won’t resell a pair that’s been worn and returned.

 Leave a comment